Social Emotional Learning

 - support compassionate and respectful relationships

-- develop a calmer and more predictable school, home, and community environment.
+- develop a calmer and more predictable school, home, workplace, and community environment.

 What is SEL?

-Since many youth, as well as families and school personnel, have experienced trauma and may struggle with mental health challenges and conditions, Trauma-informed Social Emotional Learning practices are built into Linda’s programs.
-This perspective understands that behavior can be driven by unmet universal needs, wounds and trauma reminders, lagging skills, and the brain’s attempt to protect against real and perceived danger.
+Since many youth, as well as families and school personnel, have experienced trauma and may struggle with mental health challenges and conditions, Trauma-informed Social Emotional Learning practices are built into all SEL programs.
 Developing trauma-sensitive schools and communities with social emotional tools and mindfulness-based self-care practices can prevent compassion fatigue, burnout, and enable adults caring for youth to model and apply these strategies as well as communicate calmly and effectively with colleagues, parents, and caregivers.

 Delivered virtually or in-person, Social Emotional Learning programs can be tailored to the audience’s needs and familiarity with SEL concepts as well as the hosting group’s objectives.
-Programs can be tailored to schools, community groups, corporations, and conferences and typically range from 60-120 minutes.
-When appropriate, a program may also include a Young Adult Speaker from the Changing Minds: Stories Over Stigma program
+Programs can be tailored to schools, community groups, workplaces, and conferences and typically range from 60-120 minutes.

 There is a $500 fee for each workshop.
-In-person programs outside of the Greater Boston area may incur travel costs
+In-person programs outside of Minding Your Mind’s primary service areas may incur a travel fee.

 “Linda was amazing!
-She came for three separate presentations for our staff members, and also ran a parent workshop.
 She was flexible with her material and really wanted to work with us so that we could get exactly what we wanted and needed from her presentation.
 She was professional and knowledgeable, but also approachable.”

 — John Glenn Middle School